cbdso/aws-serverless-security-workshop/docs/06-waf/README.md

 1. Next, we create the rule for SQL injection.

 	* Click **Create Rule**
-	* Give it a name, like `SQLinjectionRule`
+	* Give it a unique name prefixed with your username, like `USERNAME-SQLinjectionRule`
 	* For **Rule type**, keep `Regular rule`
 	* In Add conditions section, select
 		* 	`does`
 		*  `match at least one of the filters in the SQL injection match condition `
-		*  `SQlInjectionMatch`  -- the name of the condition we created for SQL injection in 6B
+		*  `USERNAME-SQlInjectionMatch`  -- the name of the condition you created for SQL injection in 6B
 	*  Then click **Create**

 	![screenshot](images/sql-rule.png)